Sale!

 https://pubmed.ncbi.nlm.nih.gov/29514060/

-• Fat mass reduction accounted for the majority of weight loss
+• majority of weight loss from fat mass

 Reference: